Richard Griffiths: Career

-Griffiths was considered for the part of The Doctor in Doctor Who, following Tom Baker's departure in 1981, but was unavailable.
+Griffiths was considered for the part of the Fifth Doctor in Doctor Who, following Tom Baker's departure in 1981, but was unavailable.
 He was strongly considered once again to take on the role of the Eighth Doctor, had the series continued past 1989.
 He performed in adaptations of the Hitchhiker's Guide to the Galaxy, providing the voice for Slartibartfast for the radio adaptation of Life, the Universe and Everything and playing the Vogon Jeltz in the film version of The Hitchhiker's Guide to the Galaxy.
 He appeared in Bedtime Stories with Adam Sandler and as a special guest in A Muppets Christmas: Letters to Santa.

-In 2005 he asked a member of the audience to leave a performance of Heroes after her phone rang three times.
+In 2005, he asked a member of the audience to leave a performance of Heroes after her phone rang three times.
 Such interruptions due to audience distractions happened three times in his career.

 Griffiths appeared in a cameo as King George II in Disney's Pirates of the Caribbean: On Stranger Tides.
 He appeared in the first episode of the television series Episodes as Julian Bullard.
 In April 2012, Griffiths starred, with Danny DeVito, in a revival of the Neil Simon play The Sunshine Boys.
 The show previewed at the Savoy Theatre from 27 April 2012, opening on 17 May and playing a limited 12-week season until 28 July.